tszheichoi/spatiotemporal-representativeness-of-aeronet-sites/README.md

 ```
 from shapely import geometry

 lon = results['contours']['0.99']['lon'] # note 0.99 is a str
 lat = results['contours']['0.99']['lat']

 polygon = geometry.Polygon(map(list, zip(*[lon, lat])))
 ```

 Then you can easily query whether any given longitude and latitude pair is within the bound or not.
-This is useful if you want to use these bounds to do dynamic co-location of satellite observations.
+This is useful if you want to use these bounds to do dynamic colocation of satellite observations.

 ```
 polygon.contains(geometry.Point(5.54, 22.773))